RohanGautam/SquareRoot/README.md

 # SquareRoot

-This project is an experiment, seeing how triangles can be used to find the square root of a number.
+This project explores how triangles can be used to find the square root of a number.

 ### Prerequisites